Team Culture in Athletics

 Lance Smith explains how to create your team culture in athletics.

-Athletics is often, incorrectly, labelled an individual sport.
+Athletics is often, incorrectly, labelled as an individual sport.
 I say incorrectly as all athletics coaches know the team aspect of training and squad activities is important for improving skills and performance.

 A team must have the same goals and work together to achieve them, but I'm most interested in the third factor – social needs.
 Isn't fun and enjoyment the prime reason why we participate in sport?
-That surely is a social need.
+That is a social need.
 Being with friends or others of similar interest and motivation is a social need.